Tenryukyo Valley 天竜峡

-From Tokyo's Shinjuku, take the JR Azusa to Okaya, about two hours and 30 minutes away.
-You can also reach Okaya in about three and a half hours from Shin-Osaka Station.
+From Tokyo Station, take Shinkansen to Toyohashi, about two hours and 30 minutes away.
+You can also reach Toyohashi in about two hours from Shin-Osaka Station.
 From there, change to the local Iida Line.

-For the Garyu Gorge, get off at Ina-Yawata Station, which is two hours and 25 minutes.
+For the Garyu Gorge, get off at Ina-Yawata Station, which is four hours.
 Boats ply the waters from Benten Port, a 25-minute walk from the station.

-For the Tenryu Gorge, disembark at Tenryukyo Station, a two hour and 40 minute trip from Okaya.
-Tenryukyo Port is near the station.
+For the Tenryu Gorge, disembark at Tenryukyo Station, a three hours trip from Toyohashi.
+Tenryukyo Onsen Port is near the station.

 Riding Heaven's Dragon

 The Tenryu River's headwaters flow from Nagano's Lake Suwa , winding along the Ina Valley at the foot of the Southern Alps before heading toward the Pacific.
 At Tenryukyo Valley, the river has cut the narrow and precipitous Garyu and Tenryu Gorges.
 The rugged cliffs, jagged rock formations, and abundant woodland scenery have led to a boating tradition along the river.